596acres/django-livinglots-forms/README.rst

 django-livinglots-forms
 =======================

-A set of forms helpers for projects that use 596 Acres' Living Lots.
+A set of forms helpers for projects that use 596 Acres' ® Living Lots ®.

 License